History of the Traditional Greek Evzone Uniform

-Comments Off on History of the Traditional Evzone Uniform
+Comments Off on History of the Traditional Greek Evzone Uniform

 Bavarian Style Uniform

 The uniform is highly symbolic and it can change slightly at different times of the year.
 In addition to the typical Evzone uniform, they could wear the traditional Cretan Evzone dress and Ponti Evzone uniform.
-Note that the Cretan design doesn’t include a foustanella, but rather dark blue trousers.
-They often wear different uniforms to honor different aspects of Greek military history.
+The Cretan design doesn’t include a foustanella, but rather dark blue trousers.
+The soldiers often wear different uniforms to honor different aspects of Greek military history.

 Categorized in: Modern Greek History

 This post was written by GreekBoston.com